 Financial services and retail seeing insider threat costs skyrocket

 Some industries have it worse than others when it comes to insider threats.
 Industries that rely on sharing sensitive information—such as banking information or healthcare data—have become increasingly attractive to threat actors.

-Addressing insider threats has become a priority for many organizations, especially as boards and the C-suite are becoming savvier about cybersecurity.
+Addressing insider threats has become a priority for many organisations, especially as boards and the C-suite are becoming savvier about cybersecurity.
 Spending is up 80% in the last eight years, with the highest cost per activity spent on containment.
-Organizations are spending $184,548 annually, on average, to contain the consequences of an insider threat.
+Organisations are spending $184,548 annually, on average, to contain the consequences of an insider threat.

 But making investments is only part of the strategy.
-To mitigate the damage of an insider-related security breach effectively, organizations need to focus on:
+To mitigate the damage of an insider-related security breach effectively, organisations need to focus on:

 - Containment: This accounts for 29% of the cost of an insider incident.
 The overall cost of an insider incident can be reduced by lowering the time to containment.